soroush-04/Algorithms-Data-Structures/README.md

 ### Sliding Window
 - Consider using this technique when searching for specific subarrays or contiguous sequences.

+### Bucket Sort
+- Optimize the time complexity to O(N).
+- It is a 2D array,
+- We kinda try to swap and redesign the key-values of frequency hashmap.

 ### BFS
 - Consider using it for shortest path in unweighted graphs.